Our Services

 Helpful Resources

-Clay-colored stool usually means bile is not reaching your intestines properly and can result from bile duct blockage such as gallstones, liver or gallbladder disease, pancreatic problems, certain medications, or a recent barium test.
+Clay-colored stool (pale or putty-colored stool) typically signals that bile isn't reaching your intestines as it should.
+Common causes include bile duct blockage from gallstones, liver or gallbladder disease, pancreatic problems, certain medications, or a recent barium test.

 Noticing clay colored stool in the toilet can be alarming.
 Stool is normally brown, so when it turns pale, gray, or clay-like, it often signals that something is interfering with your body's bile flow.